rydmike/flex_color_scheme/README.md

   * Default `tooltipTheme` in Flutter is currently a bit flawed on desktop and web, because it defaults to using a very small font (10dp).
     See issue [#71429](https://github.com/flutter/flutter/issues/71429).
     The default theming also does not handle multiline tooltips very well.
     The here used `TooltipThemeData` theme design, corrects both these issues.
 It uses 12dp font on desktop and web instead of 10dp, and some padding instead of a height constraint to ensure that multiline tooltips look nice too.

-    FlexColorScheme also includes a new boolean property `tooltipsMatchBackground`, that can be toggled to not use Flutter's Material default design that has a theme mode inverted background.
+  * FlexColorScheme also includes a boolean property `tooltipsMatchBackground`, that can be toggled to not use Flutter's Material default design that has a theme mode inverted background.
 Tooltips using light background in light theme